 How are cockroaches resilient?

 You've probably heard that cockroaches can survive a global thermonuclear war.
-But that is just the beginning to how resilient these insects are.
+But that is just the beginning of how resilient these insects are.

 - A roach can survive underwater for up to 40 minutes.
 This is why it can get into your home through your sewer drain and appear in your toilet.